wp-plugins/login-and-out/readme.txt

 Enter any text description you line in the "Add text for new link" box.
 Enter a full URI - e.g. http://www.thehypervisor.com - to link to an external site.
 Enter a permalink - e.g. /about - to link to an internal Wordpress blog page or post.

-= What about foo bar? =

-Sorry, we can't help you with that one.

 == Screenshots ==